maxdiluca/massimilianodiluca/content/research-topic/temporal-perception/index.md

 subtitle: Synchrony, duration, recalibration, and timing in interactive systems
 topic_label: temporal perception
 topic_tag: temporal perception
+key_questions:
+  - How do people judge synchrony, temporal order, rhythm, and duration without a dedicated sense of time?
+  - When do delays prevent multisensory integration, and when does perception recalibrate to them?
+  - How do attention, expectation, movement, and context distort perceived timing?
+  - How should timing be measured and controlled in XR, haptics, music, and psychophysical experiments?
 funding:
   - Temporal information in crossmodal stimuli (TICS)
   - "ARME: Augmented Reality Music Ensemble"